mypaint/mypaint/po/README.md

 Unless there are several country specific dialects for your language the file should be named ll.po where "ll" is your language code given by [1]

-If there are several dialects, the file should be named ll_CC.po where "CC" is your country code given by [2]
+If there are several dialects, the file should be named `ll_CC.po` where "CC" is your country code given by [2]

 ## Update translation

 Before working on a translation, update the po file for your language.
-For example, for the french translation, run:
+For example, for the French translation, run:

 ```
 scons translate=fr